The Importance of Credit Risk Management in Banking

 - It helps in planning ahead with strategies to tackle a negative outcome.

-- Prediction is not entirely scientific, so judgement made can go either way.
+- Prediction is not entirely scientific, so the judgment made can go either way.

 - Cost and control of operating a credit scoring system are questionable.